vizzuhq/ipyvizzu-story/docs/installation.md

 ### Jupyter/IPython

-You can easily install `ipyvizzu-story` in your notebook without using the command line if you place the following code into a cell.
+You can install `ipyvizzu-story` in your notebook without using the command line by entering the following code into a cell.

 ```
 !pip install ipyvizzu-story